Skip to main content

 Other treatments to improve MS symptoms

-One of these is muscle spasticity in MS. The guidance recommends that if you have moderate-to-severe muscle spasticity which has not responded to other treatments, you may be offered treatment with a cannabis-based mouth spray called Sativex® for four weeks to see if it improves your symptoms.
-If this improves your symptoms by at least 20% by this time, you may be offered longer-term treatment.
+NICE provided guidance on the use of cannabis-related medicinal products for muscle spasticity in MS. The guidance recommends that people with moderate-to-severe muscle spasticity (which has not responded to other treatments), may be offered treatment with a cannabis-based mouth spray called Sativex® for four weeks.
+If the symptoms improve by at least 20% in this time, longer-term treatment may be offered.

 This treatment should be started and supervised by an MS specialist doctor.
-Find out more about this treatment in our separate leaflet called Cannabis-based Medicinal Products (Medicinal Marijuana).
+Find out more about this treatment in our separate leaflet called Cannabis-based medicinal products (Medicinal marijuana).

 Other treatments, therapies and support